 IN THIS ARTICLE

-Treatment for hemorrhagic stroke includes efforts to control bleeding, reduce pressure in the brain, and stabilize vital signs, especially blood pressure.
+Treatment includes efforts to control bleeding, reduce pressure in the brain, and stabilize vital signs, especially blood pressure.

 Preventing another stroke

-Starting a rehabilitation (rehab) program as soon as possible after a stroke increases your chances of recovering some of the abilities you lost.
+Starting a rehab program as soon as possible after a stroke increases your chances of regaining some of the abilities you lost.

-It is not possible to predict precisely how much physical ability you will regain.
+It's not possible to predict how much ability you will regain.
 The more ability you retain immediately after a stroke, the more independent you are likely to be when you are discharged from the hospital.
-After a stroke:

 Your rehab will be based on the physical abilities that were lost, your general health before the stroke, and your ability to participate.
 Rehab begins with helping you resume activities of daily living, such as eating, bathing, and dressing.
 For more information, see the topic Stroke Rehabilitation.